Awamori: Kuusu

-Hanadaki
+Hanazake

-On Yonaguni, Ryukyu Islands' westernmost island, the three distilleries of Donan, Yonaguni and Maifuna produce a variant of aamui called hanadaki(ハナダキ/花酒, jahanazake), lit. "flower liquor", which has an alcohol content of 60%.
-Originally intended for religious ceremonies, hanadaki is traditionally consumed straight.
+On Yonaguni, Ryukyu Islands' westernmost island, the three distilleries of Donan, Yonaguni and Maifuna produce a variant of awamori called hanazake (ハナダキ/花酒, hanadaki), lit. "flower liquor", which has an alcohol content of 60%.
+Originally intended for religious ceremonies, hanazake is traditionally consumed straight.

 Etymology

-The earliest known use of the term is in a 1671 record of a gift from Shoo Tii (Japanese:Shō Tei) of the Ryukyu Kingdom to the fourth shōgun, Tokugawa Ietsuna.
+The earliest known use of the term is in a 1671 record of a gift from king Shō Tei of the Ryukyu Kingdom to the fourth shōgun, Tokugawa Ietsuna.
 Awamori was sent as a gift to the shogunate prior to 1671, but it was recorded as shōchū (焼酒 or 焼酎) in earlier records.

 Several explanations exist for the etymology of the word awamori.
 The Okinawan historian Iha Fuyū believed that the name derives from the word for millet (粟, awa), compounded with a verb-derived noun meaning "heaped amount; serving" (盛り, mori).
 On this theory, the word was recorded incorrectly with the first character as "bubble, foam" (泡, awa) rather than the character for millet (粟, awa).
 Millet was a raw material used to make awamori at the time that the word was first used.

 Another hypothesis is that the name comes from a method that was used in the past for assessing the quality of distilled liquors.
 This method was to slowly pour the liquor from a small bowl held in one hand into an empty bowl held in the other hand about one foot below.
 The desired result was for a large number of small bubbles (泡, awa) to rise and swell (盛, mori) in the lower bowl as the liquor is poured into it.
 Longer-lasting bubbles were also seen as desirable.